fourMs/MGT-python/docs/musicalgestures/_motionanalysis.md

 def centroid(image, width, height):
 ```

-Computes the centroid of an image or frame.
+Computes the centroid and quantity of motion in an image or frame.

 #### Arguments